 While Benedetto doesn't plan to sell Unnecessary Inventions, he does have a plan for profiting from the prodigious amount of time he spends working on them.
 It involves doing what he does best: improving on an existing idea.

 In the 1990s, Japanese inventor Kenji Kawakami started a fad he called chindogu, which translates to "unusual tool" — though Kawakami described his inventions as "unuseless."
 He designed a series of joke inventions that didn't quite work, such as a combination feather duster/cocktail shaker to reward yourself while cleaning, and the "baby mop," which turned crawling babies into cleaning implements.
 In 1995, Kawakami published a book that appeared in an English translation by Dan Papia called 101 Unuseless Japanese Inventions: The Art of Chindogu.

 Benedetto plans to publish a book of his own by Christmas — when, working at his present pace, he expects to have 80 to 100 completed inventions.

 "I've got to monetize at some point, at least a little bit," he concedes.

-Benedetto readily admits that chindgu is an inspiration for Unnecessary Inventions, sometimes a direct one.
+Benedetto readily admits that chindogu is an inspiration for Unnecessary Inventions, sometimes a direct one.
 My Perfect Hogan, a jig used to shave a perfect Hulk Hogan mustache, is his take on a chindgu lipstick mold.
-Avocado on a Stick is based on the push-up butter stick, one of a few chindgu inventions that eventually became a real thing.
+Avocado on a Stick is based on the push-up butter stick, one of a few chindogu inventions that eventually became a real thing.
 Another unuseless invention that became reality is the selfie stick, though Kawakami used a large disposable camera in his version, since smartphones hadn't been invented yet.

 "I know I have something," Benedetto says of Unnecessary Inventions.
 "I don't really know what it is yet.
 And that's sort of how my whole life has been.